 The country on which Fishermans Bend sits is rich with Aboriginal heritage and continuing cultural significance.
 Oral traditions record a time when the sea level rose and flooded the rich plain, creating what is now called Port Phillip Bay.
-Learn more in the Aboriginal Mapping Project.
+Learn more at Mapping Aboriginal Melbourne.

 General Motors Holden made its home in this industrial heartland from the 1930s.
 Global powerhouse Boeing followed soon after, and quickly became a crucial supplier for Australia’s air force, producing combat airplanes during the Second World War.

 The Kraft Vegemite Factory set up in Fishermans Bend in the 1940s.
 In 2021, City of Melbourne preserved the intangible history of this site – the distinctive smell of Vegemite, which once wafted across the city from this factory – through a statement of significance.

 By 2050, Fishermans Bend will be home to about 80,000 residents and provide employment for up to 80,000 people, as well as study opportunities for 20,000 students.

 The area for earmarked urban renewal sprawls over 480 hectares.

 Our portion of Fishermans Bend is largely industrial, and wedged between the West Gate Bridge and the Yarra River – Birrarung.
 It already hosts 12,900 jobs (Clue Data 2020) across 512 businesses, and that’s set to grow.

 The coming transformation is guided by the Victorian Government’s Fishermans Bend Framework.

 It sets out a plan for parks, schools, roads, transport, community facilities and services that will ensure liveability over the next 30 years.